Totally Geodesic Riemannian Foliations on Compact Lie Groups: Introduction

 Given a Riemannian foliation $\cal F$ on $M$, we might think of $\cal F$ locally as an stripped fabric (or a Riemannian submersion) with leaves vertically placed.
 At each point $x\in M$, we decompose $T_xM$ as the tangent to the leaf $\cal V_x$ and its orthogonal complement $\cal H_x=(\cal V_x)^\bot$.
 We call $\cal V_x$ as the \textit{vertical space} and $\cal H_x$ as the \textit{horizontal space} at $x$.
+Given $X\in TM$, we denote $X^h,X^v$ the horizontal and vertical components of $X$, respectively.

-A (local) vector field $X$ is said to be \textit{basic horizontal}, if it is $\cal H$-valued and, for every vertical field $V$, $[X,V]$ is vertical.
+A vector field $X$ is said to be \textit{basic horizontal} if it is $\cal H$-valued and, for every vertical field $V$, $[X,V]$ is vertical.
+Equivalently, if $\cal F$ is induced by a submersion $\pi$, $X$ is basic if $d\pi(X)$ is fiberwise constant.
 The flow of a basic horizontal vector field $X$ induces local diffeomorphisms between leaves (as a standard computation shows -- see e.g. Hirsch \cite[Proposition 17.6]{hirsch2012differential}).
-These (local) diffeomorphisms are called \textit{(local) holonomy transofrmations}.
-It is known that holonomy transformations are (local) isometries if and only if leaves are totally geodesic (see e.g. Gromoll--Walschap \cite[Lemma 1.4.3]{gw}).
+These (local) diffeomorphisms are called \textit{(local) holonomy transformations}.
+It is known that holonomy transformations are (local) isometries if and only if leaves are totally geodesic (see e.g. Gromoll--Walschap \cite[Lemma 1.4.3]{gw}), which is the case at hand.